Criminology and Sociology

 Undergraduate degree - combined honours

-Investigate, scrutinise and understand the causes and consequences of crime with our Criminology degree.
+Investigate, scrutinise and understand the causes, consequences and responses to crime with our Criminology degree at Bath Spa University.

-• A theoretical, empirical and applied education in Criminology to develop your knowledge and skills.
+- A theoretical and applied approach to criminology to develop your knowledge and skills.

-But, what's the story behind these representations of crime?
-Criminology explores the causes, motivations and patterns of criminal conduct.
-In addition to improving our knowledge and understanding of crime, Criminology also informs policies and practices in policing, law, criminal justice and punishment.
+Criminology explores the causes, motivations and patterns of crime.
+In addition to improving our knowledge and understanding of crime, criminology also considers responses to crime and informs policies and practices in policing, law, criminal justice and punishment.

-With our Criminology degree, you'll study crime from a variety of approaches, gain practical and relevant experience, and develop a range of transferable skills that you can take into a range of careers and employment sectors.
+With our Criminology degree, you'll study crime from a variety of approaches, gain practical and relevant experience, and develop transferable skills that you can take into a range of careers and employment sectors.

 What you'll learn

 Criminologists study crime from a variety of approaches, making this a diverse field of study.
-You’ll study crime from a variety of angles and perspectives.
-Core modules focus on the main theories, debates, issues and research problems in criminology and criminal justice, while optional modules enable you to develop your particular interests.
+Core modules focus on the main theories, debates, issues and research in criminology and criminal justice, while optional modules enable you to develop your particular interests in areas such as violent crime, victimisation, prisons and terrorism.

 We’ll support and encourage you to gain practical experience in relevant fields through voluntary work and placements.
 You’ll develop practical and analytical skills as well as subject knowledge in crime and criminal justice.